 Architecture & Build

-Vite + Bun build system with multiple deployment targets, including dual API runtime support (Vercel serverless and standalone Bun server), plus optimized chunk splitting for performance.
+Vite + Bun build system with multiple deployment targets, served by the standalone Bun API server, plus optimized chunk splitting for performance.

 System Architecture Overview